-There’s a little more to optimizing your LinkedIn profile than using gerunds, though.
+There’s a little more to optimizing your LinkedIn profile for B2B leads than using gerunds, though.
 You’ll have to put some punch in your summary as well.

 Pick up a copy of “Words That Sell” and make sure that your summary is riddled with several of the words in that book.
 Remember: use active verbs to emphasize how your work benefits the people who hire you.

 Don’t just tell ‘em what you do.
 Tell ‘em how your work makes a difference.

 For example: “Implemented a scalable PHP payment solution for a multinational firm that streamlined mobile payments and led to a 6% increase in sales.”

 2. Upload a Video to Your Profile Page

 How would you like to stand out from the competition?
 Here’s a great idea: upload a video to your profile page to help generate LinkedIn leads.

 Think about it: hiring managers and business owners scour through dozens of LinkedIn profiles just like yours.
 They read resume text over and over again.

 Then, suddenly, they come across your profile.
 And there’s a video.